Muzaffer-Irmak-Yavuz/Muzaffer-Irmak-Yavuz/README.md

 ### Hi Folks 👋

 ### About Me
-I am Computer Engineering Student in Mersin University.
+I am Computer Engineering Student in Mersin University, who loves embedded systems, linux system developments and other C stuff.
+I mainly code in C/C++ and trying to learn and gain experience in Embedded Systems on stm32.

 <!--
 **Muzaffer-Irmak-Yavuz/Muzaffer-Irmak-Yavuz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.